Amir1453/obsidicrypt/README.md

 ```

 ### Creating a Git Repository
-Creating the git repository is as simply as
+Creating the git repository is as simple as

 ```sh
 cd ~/.enc/encrypted_vault